Simon-dbh/Simon-dbh/README.md

           <!--  GAMES  -->
   <details>
     <summary>${\textsf{\color{5E147C}About}}$</summary>
-    My name is Dante, my main interests are, RE, FNAF, AND ANIME.
+    My name is Floy, my main interests are, RE, FNAF, AND ANIME.
 I'm a proud selfshipper and am mostly sharing! if i have unfriend you pls do not try to contact me.
   </details>
        <!--  GAMES  -->
   <details>